Billings ovulation method

 The Billings ovulation method is a method in which women use their vaginal mucus to determine their fertility.
-It does not rely on the presence of ovulation, rather it identifies patterns of potential fertility and obvious infertility within the cycle, whatever its length.
-Effectiveness, however, is not very clear.
+It does not rely on the presence of ovulation, but identifies patterns of potential and obvious infertility within the cycle.
+Its effectiveness is not very clear.

 Evidence

-Evidence of effectiveness is not very clear.
-Typical use of this method is associated with a pregnancy rate of 1 to 22%.
+Typical use of this method is associated with a pregnancy rate of 1-22%.
 A World Health Organization study found that 15% is caused by a conscious departure from method rules.
-The percentage of people who stop using the method after a year is between 1 and 24%.
-Perfect use has been estimated to result in pregnancy in 0.5 to 3%.
+The percentage of people who stop using the method after a year is 1–24%.
+Perfect use has been estimated to result in pregnancy in 0.5–3%.
 Some studies of perfect use excluded those who could not detect secretions that represented fertility.